marcelofern/marcelofern.github.io/posts/postgres/unique-constraints-without-downtime/index.md

 Side Note 1: If you are using any value of `lock_timeout` that is not zero, you have to set it to zero before you create the index.
-This will prevent leaving an invalid index behind if the operation times out.
+This will prevent leaving an invalid index behind if the operation fails due to a time out.

 Side Note 2: You cannot use a partial index here.
 Postgres allows the creation of partial unique indexes, but it does not allow the creation of partial unique